React Hooks constraints explained

 }

-In this ScrollToTopOnMount component, we are triggering a side-effect when it is mounted but not drawing anything to the DOM during the render phase.
-Let's take a look how we would rewrite it using hooks:
+In this ScrollToTopOnMount component, we trigger a side effect when it is mounted, but we do not draw anything to the DOM during the render phase.
+Let’s take a look at how we would rewrite it using hooks:

 function ScrollToTopOnMount() {